gecBurton/djangorestframework-jsonschema/README.rst

 the finer points of MVC when a basic solution will do, and that this time is better spent on either the data model or the core application logic.

-In a similar vein in it recommended that this project is used with json-api_.
+In a similar vein in it recommended that this package is used with json-api_.

 Requirements
 ------------